CjMoore/rails_engine/README.md

 ### Setup
 * Clone this repository
 * Bundle
-* rake db:create db:migrate db:seed
+* rake db:create db:migrate
+* rake csv:import <--If you'd like to seed the db with the Sales Engine data.
 * Success

 ### Usage